Part 2: Calibration & Imaging of J1849+3024

 coloraxis='spw')

-While most of these parameters can be the same as the phase only calibration, we need to change a few.
+While most of these parameters can be the same as those used for the phase-only calibration, we need to change a few.
 Here are some hints for the ones that need to be changed.

 • solint - solution interval.
-Most amplitude errors are due to the instrument, we expect this to vary slower than the phase.
-In addition, amplitude solutions need higher S/N per solution interval.
-A good rule of thumb at GHz frequencies is 3 x the phase only solution interval.
+Most amplitude errors stem from the instrument; we expect this to vary more slowly than the phase errors coming from the atmosphere.
+Additionally, amplitude solutions require a higher S/N per solution interval.
+A good rule of thumb at GHz frequencies is the amplitude solution interval should be three times the phase-only solution interval.

-• solnorm - this normalises the amplitude solutions so the flux scale remains the same.
-Seen as we have already set this scale we should set this to True!
+• solnorm - this normalises the amplitude solutions, so the flux scale remains the same.
+Since we have already set this scale, we should set this to True.

-• calmode - we want to do an amplitude and phase solution as these are normally more stable.
-Check the help for the right code
+• calmode - We want to pursue an amplitude and phase solution, as these tend to be more stable.
+Please check the task help for the correct code.

 • If you are happy then put the parameters into both tasks and run step 8.

-The plot below, shows the amplitude solutions for each telescope and spw.
-You can see that for the majority of telescopes, the solutions are close to unity, hence they were well calibrated by the $T_\mathrm{sys}$ measurements we used in part 1.
-However, some telescopes e.g. Westerbork (Wb) get rescaled by this correction.
+The plot below shows the amplitude solutions for each telescope and spw.
+You can see that for the majority of telescopes, the solutions are close to unity; hence, they were well calibrated by the $T_\mathrm{sys}$ measurements we used in part 1.
+However, some telescopes, such as Westerbork (Wb), are rescaled by this correction.

 ← back to top

-With the amplitude solutions derived and checked, we should apply them to the phase calibrator so we can investigate the improvements due to this calibration before we apply the solutions to the target source.
+Having derived and verified the amplitude solutions, we should apply them to the phase calibrator to investigate the improvements resulting from this calibration before applying the solutions to the target source.

 ### 9) Apply all calibration to the phase calibrator